Best Rated Lumbar Epidural Steroid Injection Back Pain Doctor NYC

 Your lower back, called the lumbar spine, carries most of your weight.
 It’s also more prone than other parts of your spine to injury and ailment.
 So when you feel pain in your lower back, see a pain management specialist.
 He has the medical knowledge, diagnostic tools and treatment options to get you out of pain.

 A number of different conditions can cause back pain.
 A proper diagnosis is required before you can get appropriate pain relief.
-In Manhattan, your pain management doctor talks to you, performs a physical exam and may even order diagnostic tests.
+In NYC, your back pain doctor talks to you, performs a physical exam and may even order diagnostic tests.
 Once you discover what’s causing your pain, you’ll start with conservative pain treatments, such as physical therapy and over-the-counter anti-inflammatories.

 A Stronger Solution